DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 82 - 04.23.2026.md

 		- Guards and people tending their gardens.
 	- They go around and beg for food like some filthy beggar broke boys.
 - VEYLLIS and ADI
+	- Encounter some freaks at the gate of the abbey.
+	- Otto and Zygfrek Belview
 - UN and VIRION and IRWIN
+	- Statue.
+	- IRWIN's name starts with a U

 ***Next Session***: May 7th (last game before pause; resume July 2)